 You may feel pride that your child, grandchild, brother, sister, significant other or friend is serving our nation.
 At times, that may also cause you stress.
 Your concern can grow during deployments, trainings, relocations and other life events.

 Stress is both normal and understandable.
 But know your service member is well trained for their military job.
 Part of your job as a key member of your loved one’s support network is to have confidence in them.
-As a result, consider taking steps to reduce your own anxiety to get a handle on it before if affects your mental health, and your loved ones.
+As a result, consider taking steps to reduce your own anxiety to get a handle on it before it affects your mental health, or the health of your loved one.

 Identify the signs of stress